JuliaParallel/DistributedNext.jl/docs/src/_changelog.md

 ### Fixed
 - Fixed a cause of potential hangs when exiting the process ([#16]).
+- Modified the default implementations of methods like `take!` and `wait` on [`AbstractWorkerPool`](@ref) to be threadsafe and behave more consistently with each other.
+This is technically breaking, but it's a strict bugfix to correct previous inconsistent behaviour so it will still land in a minor release.

 ### Added
 - A watcher mechanism has been added to detect when both the Distributed stdlib